juferafo/UDE-data-lake/README.md

 The pipeline code can be found in the script `./etl.py`.
 The main function of this code performs the following steps:

-1. **User authentication**: the AWS access key and the AWS secret key of the user are retrieved from the file `./dl.cfg` and addded as environmental variables.
+1. **User authentication**: the AWS access key and the AWS secret key of the user are retrieved from the file `./dl.cfg` and added as environmental variables.
 [Here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) you can find more information about credentials authentication with `boto3`.

 User authentication coded in `./etl.py`